 Providing hospital palliative care services to our nation’s seriously ill patients is a critical component of quality health care.
 Palliative care has been shown, in multiple settings, patient populations, and disease types, to improve patient and family caregiver quality of life, strengthen communication with clinicians about preparation for what to expect, and reduce occurrence of symptom crises resulting in emergency hospitalizations.
 Hospitals must deliver high-quality care for their most seriously ill and complex patients while remaining financially viable, and palliative care is essential to achieving this goal.
 However, reliable access to these services will only be possible through concerted efforts to drive supportive public policy, ensure reliable financing, and increase professional and public awareness of palliative care and its benefits.

-As a palliative care champion, there are many ways to leverage the Report Card to improve access to palliative care locally and nationally.
-Open the Report Card and follow these three steps to take action, and make lasting change for our nation’s sickest patients:
+As a palliative care champion, there are many ways to leverage the Report Card and the complementary individual state reports to improve palliative care access locally and nationally.
+Follow these three steps to take action, and make lasting change for our nation’s sickest patients:

 Step 1: Interpret Your State’s Grade

 The Report Card calculates the percentage of hospitals with fifty or more beds in a state that have a palliative care program, and assigns a grade based on that percentage.
 Grades fall into the following ranges: A: 80% or more; B: 60%-79%; C: 40%-59%; D: 20%-39%.